Bendigo and Adelaide Bank: History and development

 On 16 December 2011, Bendigo Bank announced that it had reached agreement with the Bank of Cyprus Group to acquire its 100 per cent owned Australian subsidiary, Bank of Cyprus Australia Limited (BOCAL).
 The purchase was for an estimated total consideration of A$130 million.
 It was renamed Delphi Bank.
 In 2022 BBL commenced a program to absorb the Delphi Bank branding, converting all customer products to Bendigo products and closing or re-branding Delphi branches Bendigo Bank branches.

 In April 2013, Bendigo Bank's subsidiary 'Oxford Funding' was rebranded as Bendigo Debtor Finance, offering independent credit assessments and cash-flow solutions to businesses on a national level.

 In June 2014, the bank became the first in Australia to adopt an investment policy which shunned fossil fuel investments.
 "Specifically, the bank does not lend to companies for whom the core activity is the exploration, mining, manufacture or export of thermal coal or coal seam gas."

 On 1 March 2015, a group of credit unions diverged from Cuscal and aligned with Bendigo and Adelaide Bank to form Alliance Bank.
 The credit unions were AWA Credit Union/Mutual (Geelong, 1969), Circle Credit Co-operative Limited (Deer Park, 1969), Service One Credit Union (ACT, circa 1950), BDCU (Berrima, 1963), and in 2018 NOVA (Newcastle, 1964).
 Alliance Bank maintains some autonomy, but conducts regulated banking activities through Bendigo and Adelaide Bank.
 They still market themselves under their original name suffixed with "Alliance Bank" and declare themselves agents of Bendigo and Adelaide Bank.
 In January 2024 at an AWA Mutual Ltd shareholder meeting to vote on the proposed merger with Beyond Bank Australia Ltd took place on 29 January 2024.
 The voting process ended with 98% of votes being cast “FOR” the merger.
-Final regulatory and court approvals are set to conclude on 15 February 2024, leading the way for AWA to end the assocaiation with BBL and merge with Beyond Bank Australia.
+Final regulatory and court approvals are set to conclude on 15 February 2024, leading the way for AWA to end the association with BBL and merge with Beyond Bank Australia.

+On 2 June 2015, Bendigo Bank established an agency branch in Nauru, the country's first bank since the 2006 closure of the Bank of Nauru.
+On 14 November 2023, the bank announced that it intended to cease operations in the country by December 2024.
+On 19 March 2024, Bendigo Bank announced its intention to delay its exit to June 2025.
+During this time, it was the only bank in Nauru.
+In December 2024, it was announced that Commonwealth Bank intended to take over banking operations in Nauru.
+Bendigo Bank ended its agency agreement on 8 August 2025.

+In December 2025, it was announced Bendigo Bank had agreed to acquire, subject to regulatory approval, the retail lending and deposit business of the Queensland, Australia-headquartered, RACQ Bank.
+The same month the Adelaide Bank brand was retired in favour of the Bendigo Bank brand.